On algebraic structures of the Hochschild complex: Derived category of DGA and derived functors

-\begin{remark} If we had not assumed that $\kk$ is a field but only a commutative ring then we could still put a model category on $Mod(A)$.
-This is a special case of the Schwede-Shipely theorem (Theorem 4.1 \cite{SchShip}).
-More details are provided in pages 503-504 of \cite{SchShip}. \end{remark} \begin{proposition} In the model category of $A$-modules, a maps $f:M\rightarrow N$ is a cofibration if and only if it is a retract of a semi-free extension $M\hookrightarrow P$.
-In particular an $A$-module $M$ is cofibrant iff it is a retract of a semi-free $A$-module, in other words it is a direct summand of a semi-free $A$-module. \end{proposition}
+\begin{remark} If we had not assumed that $\kk$ is a field but only a commutative ring then we could still have put a model category structure on $Mod(A)$.
+This is a special case of the Schwede-Shipley theorem~\cite[Theorem 4.1]{SchShip}.
+More details are provided on pages 503-504 of~\cite{SchShip}. \end{remark} \begin{proposition} In the model category of $A$-modules, a map$f:M\rightarrow N$ is a cofibration if and only if it is a retract of a semi-free extension $M\hookrightarrow P$.
+In particular, an $A$-module $M$ is cofibrant if and only if it is a retract of a semi-free $A$-module, i.e. if and only if it is a direct summand of a semi-free $A$-module. \end{proposition}

 Here is a list of properties of semi-free modules which allow us to define the derived functor by means of semi-free resolutions. \begin{proposition} \begin{romlist} \item Any morphism $f: M\rightarrow N$ of $A$-modules has a semi-free resolution.
 In particular every $A$-module has a semi-free resolution.